 Just a block off Ojai Avenue, on the corner of Matilija and Canada, is Bart's Books.
 Famous for being a (mostly) outdoor bookstore, it's known for its scandalously low-priced specials displayed on shelves along the sidewalk.
 Those super deals have been sold on the honor system since 1964 when the original Bart first put out a coffee can to collect his earnings when he wasn't around.
 Bart's Books is open seven days a week.

 More Great Things to Do in Ojai

 A weekend in Ojai is about escaping and relaxing rather than a big list of things to do.
 You can't beat the Kuyam experience at Spa Ojai for helping with the relaxing part.
-It uses the therapeutic effects of cleansing mud, dry heat, inhalation therapy and guided meditation.
-You can get a day pass at the Oaks at Ojai to enjoy their fitness program and spa or try Day Spa of Ojai which offers massage, facials, and body treatments.
+It uses the therapeutic effects of cleansing mud, dry heat, inhalation therapy, and guided meditation.
+Try the Day Spa of Ojai which offers massage, facials, and body treatments.

 Visitors give high marks to Ojai Olive Oil at 1811 Ladera Road for their tours and products.

 Rent a bicycle from Bicycles of Ojai (108 Canada Street) and pedal the 16-mile paved path that runs from Ojai's Libbey Park all the way to the beach in Ventura.

 - April: Ojai Pixie Month—a month-long celebration dedicated to the Pixie Tangerine, a tasty citrus orb that is unique to the Ojai Valley.
 During the month, Ojai businesses, restaurants, and hotels throughout Ojai offer special packages.

 - April: Ojai Valley Tennis Tournament